CedricNtwari/budget-explorer/README.md

     4. Observe the 500 server error upon redirection back to the application.
   - **Additional Notes**: We have verified that the Mailjet configuration is correct and are currently debugging the application's email verification handler to resolve this issue.

-"Budget Explorer" is designed to be a user-centric application that not only helps users find affordable places to visit but also fosters a community where users can share their experiences and tips.
-By following the outlined features and implementation details using Django and TypeScript.
+**Budget Explorer** is designed to be a user-centric application that helps users find affordable places to visit while fostering a community where they can share their experiences and tips.

 **Happy coding!**